siyul-park/uniflow/README.md

 [![codefactor][repo_codefactor_img]][repo_codefactor_url]
 [![release][repo_releases_img]][repo_releases_url]

-An ultra fast, highly flexible, and easily customizable multipurpose workflow engine.
+A high-performance, extremely flexible, and seamlessly extensible multipurpose workflow engine.

-Efficiently manage tasks of varying durations—from short-term to long-term—using this engine.
-It offers a declarative environment for defining data processing flows, ensuring optimal performance characterized by low latency and high throughput across a diverse spectrum of operations.
+It efficiently manages tasks of varying durations, from short-term to long-term, offering a declarative environment for defining data processing flows.
+This ensures optimal performance characterized by low latency and high throughput across diverse operations.

 The built-in extensions are optimized for efficient execution of short-term processing tasks, offering a wide range of functionalities.
 Additionally, the engine seamlessly integrates additional features, ensuring flexible expansion as needed.